Conjugated Estrogens (KON-joo-gay-ted ES-troe-jenz)

 - Using this medicine while you are pregnant can harm your unborn baby.
 Use an effective form of birth control to keep from getting pregnant.
 If you think you have become pregnant while using the medicine, tell your doctor right away.

-- Make sure your doctor knows if you are breastfeeding, have endometriosis, or a history of cancer.
-Tell your doctor if you have kidney disease, inherited angioedema (swelling of the face, tongue, or throat), asthma, bone disease, diabetes, epilepsy, lupus, migraine headaches, porphyria, thyroid problems, a history of liver problems, or a family history of breast cancer or high cholesterol.
-Tell your doctor if you have heart disease, high blood pressure, or high or low calcium in the blood.
+- Make sure your doctor knows if you have endometriosis or a history of cancer.
+Tell your doctor if you have asthma, diabetes, epilepsy (seizures), gallbladder disease, high or low calcium in the blood, kidney disease, lupus, migraine headaches, porphyria, or thyroid problems.
+Your doctor should know if you have heart disease, high blood pressure, high blood cholesterol, or a family history of high cholesterol.
+Tell your doctor if you have ever had liver problems caused by pregnancy or estrogen.

 Possible Side Effects While Using This Medicine